Hanzallah/spam-or-ham/README.md

 # spam-or-ham
-Contains Bernoulli and Multinomial naive bayes models with a feature selection algorithm for classifying emails as spam or ham.
+Contains Bernoulli and Multinomial naive bayes models with a feature selection algorithm for classifying sms messages as spam or ham.